juliogomez/netdevops/pyATS.md

 (pyats) /pyats/demos # genie learn ospf interface bgp platform --testbed-file default_testbed.yaml --output good
 ```

-Inside the `good` directory, _console_ files show what commands were run to obtain all required info, while _ops_ files store the resulting information __in structured format__.
+Inside the created `good` directory, _console_ files will show you what commands were run to obtain all required info, while _ops_ files will store the resulting information __in structured format__.

-Now let's simulate something terrible happened in your network... by shutting down one of the loopback interfaces in your CSR1000v router.
-Well, it's not _that_ terrible, but you get the idea as an example of what _could have happened_.
+Now let's simulate something _terrible_ happened in your network... by shutting down one of the loopback interfaces in your CSR1000v router.
+Well, it's not _that terrible_, but you get the idea as an example of what _could have happened_.

 First you need to identify the IP address of that CSR1000v, so you can connect to it: